ZJUFanLab/SpaTrio/README.md

-SpaTrio is a computational tool based on optimal transport that can align single-cell multi-omics data in space while preserving spatial topology of the tissue section and local geometry of modality
+SpaTrio is a computational tool based on optimal transport that can align single-cell multi-omics data in space while preserving the spatial topology of the tissue section and local geometry of modality

 ![Image text](images/overview.png)